Rabat Entry Requirements

 Restricted Items

-- Professional camera/video equipment - may require temporary import permit and deposit
+- Professional film equipment - may require permits for commercial use

 Health Requirements